 Children that are exposed to mercury are particularly at risk for developmental problems.
 Exposure to mercury can cause kidney problems, arthritis, memory loss, miscarriages, psychotic reactions, respiratory failure, neurological damage and even death.

 Mercury is a persistent global contaminant, and it has dangerous effect to the human’s vital organs.
 Mercury can enter the human body through various pathways, including inhalation, ingestion, skin contact, as well as maternal mercury transfer.
 Once mercury is released into waterways, it becomes a more toxic form of methyl-mercury, which bioaccumulates in the food chain (e.g. high fat-content fish) through bacterial digestion.

-Over the years, miners were also educated about the health effects of Mercury and research is being done on alternative methods that would be be mercury-free.
-Currently, Pure Earth is testing and teaching a mercury-free method of gold mining rediscovered in the Philippines.
+Over the years, miners were also educated about the health effects of mercury and research is being done on alternative methods that would be mercury-free.
+Currently, YTS is testing and teaching a mercury-free method of gold mining rediscovered in the Philippines.

 YTS continues to work with Pure Earth support to expand health education and alternative mercury-free techniques trainings in order to reduce the amount of mercury used and the consequent health impacts.